 “Take delight in the Lord, and He will give you the desires of your heart.”
 Psalm 37:4 NIV

 Looking back on things, I can honestly say what you go through, prepares you for God’s divine purpose.
 Years later, I am back in the great state of Oklahoma and that desire of being an advocate for hurting and disadvantaged people is still present.
 After seeking guidance from the Lord, by asking for signs, dreams, and for a strong desire to be placed on my heart—His purpose for me grew much stronger in the area of social work.
 While running errands, I have been approached by people who find it easy to discuss their needs and/or problems with me.
 Honestly, I am used to that happening; however, it started to become an everyday thing.
-Then, one day I had a strong desire on my heart to go back to school an obtain a degree in Social Work.
-Needless to say, I have been enjoying the social work program thus far.
+Then, one day I had a strong desire on my heart to go back to school an obtain a degree in Social Work and become a certified Christian Counselor.
+Needless to say, I have been enjoying the social work program and gaining more knowledge in Christian Counseling thus far.

 “For God is working in you, giving you the desire and the power to do what pleases Him.”
 (Philippians 2:13 NLT)